serverless/dashboard/docs/product/dev-mode.md

 ## Log Formatting
 Where possible we detect and format structured logs such as JSON.
 We also include encoded information in logs if you [enable Tracing](../integrations/enable-monitoring-features.md#enabling-traces) on a function but this is hidden in development mode.
+In some cases we also hide logs that are not relevant for display but [encode information about the Trace](../integrations/data-sources-and-roles.md#serverless-node-sdk)